 Congrats!
 You’ve found the place you want – now on to the lease.
 Back in my day, a lease was a pretty straightforward thing.
 Usually just a couple of pages laying out what the landlord was responsible for and what you were responsible for.

 Well, as in so many other places, these have gotten more complicated.
 Between new regulations, lawyers getting involved and more, I’ve seen leases that are more than 80 pages long!
-So, be prepared to put some study time aside for when you get that lease.
+Before you sign any lease ask some key questions and be prepared to put some study time aside for when you get that lease.
 It’s not going to be easy, but it is going to be important to read it.
 Sorry – I know that sucks.